 Select the appropriate ‘Repeat’ option in the edm GUI pump probe drop-down menu for the desired delay time.

-If your experiment requires a pre-illumination step just fill in the ‘Laser 2 Dwell’ section.
+If your experiment requires a pre-illumination step fill in the ‘Laser 2 Dwell’ section.

-After all experimental variables are defined press ‘Set parameters and create shotlist’.
+After all experimental variables are defined press ‘Set parameters and create short list’.
 This loads experimental variables onto the geobrick controller.
 After this is done pressing ‘Start’ will move the detector in, the backlight out, and start data collection.
 At all points in setting up data collection it is useful to have a terminal window open where feedback on the status and outcome of each of the steps is printed.

 Data Processing

 Broadly speaking data processing can be divided into three groups based on the urgency with which feedback is required.
 (1) Fast feedback is required to show if crystals are present and diffract, and if so, in what numbers.
 This should keep up with data collection.
 (2) Performing data indexing and integration which can be slower but should still be performed on comparable time scales with data collection.
 (3) Merging and scaling of reflection intensities into an mtz file for structure solution and the generation of electron density maps represents the final step and can be slower still.
-Here we will discuss starting pipelines at I24 for the first two stages only, as they are required for real-time feedback to guide your experiment, though note that metrics such as hit-rates and scaling statistics are not a substitute for inspecting electron density which may provide the only confirmation that a ligand has bound, or a reaction occurred, in crystallo.
+Here starting pipelines at I24 for the first two stages only will be discussed, as they are required for real-time feedback to guide your experiment, though note that metrics such as hit-rates and scaling statistics are not a substitute for inspecting electron density, which may provide the only confirmation that a ligand has bound, or a reaction occurred, in crystallo.

 Fast Feedback